w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/assethub-dashboards.md

 sidebar_label: Asset Hub
 description:
   Asset Hub is a specialized parachain on Polkadot designed to facilitate the handling and management of digital assets across various applications.
-It supports asset tokenization, trading, and bridging services within the Polkadot ecosystem.
 keywords: [polkadot, dashboard, dune, assethub, digital assets]
 slug: ../assethub-dashboards
 ---